SPRINGFIELD ART ASSOCIATION FACILITY RENTAL POLICY

 use of the Edwards Place kitchen (Edwards Place rentals *only*)

 Fees do not include:

 Catering (food, beverages, serving costs, etc.)

 Liability and/or dram shop insurance

 Additional furniture (chairs, serving tables, tables)

-Use of a projector - $50 (must provide your own laptop and sync cords for Macs)
+Use of a projector is available for $50 (must provide your own cords for Macs)

-A tour or lecture is available from the Curator of Collections or Executive Director - $50, dependent on schedules.
+A Tour or lecture is available from the Curator or Executive Director for an additional $50

 To allow for planning and to determine site/staff availability, please submit your request at least three weeks in advance of your event.

 To request a reservation, send a written request (emails are accepted) to the Springfield Art Association at email@example.com.
-Please include in the request the nature of the event, the preferred date and hours of the event, estimated guest count, set-up requirements, and, if applicable, audio-visual needs.
+Please include the nature of the event, the preferred date and hours of the event, estimated guest count, set-up requirements, and audio-visual needs.